ztsv-av/reproducible_DL/README.md

 # Reproducible Deep Learning Pipeline for MNIST Dataset

-This repository is the final project for the **Building Reproducible Analytical Pipelines** course, taught by **Prof. Dr. Bruno Rodrigues** at the University of Luxembourg.
+This repository is the final project for the **Building Reproducible Analytical Pipelines** course, taught by **Dr. Bruno Rodrigues** at the University of Luxembourg.

 Author: **Anton Zaitsev**